Published:

 In This Article

 You’re finally ready to take the plunge and start house-hunting.
 Have you thought about the loan qualifications to secure a mortgage?
-Nothing is worse than finding your dream home and not being able to close on it due to problems with financing.
+Nothing is worse than finding a home and not being able to close on it due to problems with financing.

 Fortunately, the loan officers at Sammamish are here to support you in your quest to become a happy homeowner.
 They’ll be with you every step of the way as you apply for your new home loan, house-hunt, and close the deal on your new residence.